Authentick/gatekeeper.page/content/install/index.en.md

       <div class="row">
           <div class="col">
               <h1 class="display-4">We are not quite ready yet...</h1>
               <p class="lead">Gatekeeper is still under active development.
 We currently do not advise to run Gatekeeper in production as many of the features are not finished or hardened.
-If you're a developer and interested.
-You can however run the software locally.</p>
+If you're a developer and interested, you can however run the software locally.</p>
           </div>
       </div>
   </div>